-CJUS 1111 Introduction to the Criminal 2 credits Justice Profession

-This course will examine the institutional and non-institutional aspects of contemporary corrections.
+CJUS 1111 Introduction to Correction 2 credits This course will examine the institutional and non-institutional aspects of contemporary corrections.
 Community corrections, probation, parole and other forms of intermediate sanctions and incarceration alternatives will be analyzed.
 The operations of jails and prisons will be evaluated by focusing on safety, security, classification and programming.